Mark Valentine

-Mark Valentine is an English short story author, editor and essayist on book-collecting.
+Mark Valentine (born 1959) is an English short story author, editor and essayist on book-collecting.

+Works

 Short stories

 Valentine's short stories have been published in a number of collections and in anthologies.
 The Collected Connoisseur (Tartarus Press, 2010) is about the mystical encounters of an aesthete whose real name is never revealed, some written jointly with John Howard.
 ‘The Descent of the Fire’, a story in this series by Valentine & Howard, was included in the 2004 World Fantasy Award winning anthology Strange Tales edited by Rosalie Parker.
 Herald of the Hidden (Tartarus Press, 2013) collects stories about Ralph Tyler, a Northamptonshire folklorist.

 Other short story collections include Selected Stories (2012) and Seventeen Stories (2013).
 His story ‘Vain Shadows Flee’ was chosen for Best British Short Stories 2016 edited by Nicholas Royle (Salt Publishing).
 Secret Europe (2012) and Inner Europe (2018) are shared collections with John Howard of stories set in real and fictional European locations.